Guiss-Guiss/Climate-Controller-Arduino/README.md

-This sketch allows to control the climate in a room, a greenhouse, a grow tent, an aquariun, a vivarium, or any other enclosure.
+This sketch allows to control the climate in a room, a greenhouse, a grow tent, an aquarium, a vivarium, or any other enclosure.
 It can also be used to control the fermentation temperature of beer or wine.
 It can be used to control your world.

 It is using a variety of sensing and controlling devices.